-Income Tax Expense.
-Income tax expense was \$6,000 for the first quarter of 2005 compared to \$125,000 for the same period in 2004.
-Our effective tax rate was 0% for the first quarter of 2005 compared to 11% for the same period in 2004.
-Due to our history of operating losses, we have recorded a full valuation allowance against all domestic and certain foreign deferred tax assets, including net operating loss carryforwards, where we believe it is more likely than not that we will not have sufficient taxable income to utilize these assets before they expire.
-Our income tax expense for both the first quarter of 2005 and the same period in 2004 primarily represents the foreign income tax expense related to the earnings of certain of our foreign operations where we do not have a history of operating losses and therefore do not have net operating loss carryforwards to offset income tax expense on those earnings.
+Income Tax Expense (Benefit).
+Income tax benefit was \$113,000 for the six months ended June 30, 2005 compared to income tax expense of \$805,000 for the same period in 2004.
+Our effective tax rate for the first half of 2005 was (3)% compared to 19% for the same period in 2004.
+As of both June 30, 2005 and 2004, due to our history of operating losses, we have a full valuation allowance against all deferred tax assets, including net operating loss carryforwards, where we believe it is more likely than not that we will not have sufficient taxable income to utilize these assets before they expire.
+The income tax benefit recorded during the first six months of 2005 is comprised of a \$191,000 tax benefit related to a domestic income tax refund we received during the second quarter.
+This amount was offset by \$78,000 of foreign income tax expense on the earnings of certain of our foreign operations where we do not have net operating loss carryforwards to offset income tax expense on those earnings.
+As of Ju ne 30, 2004, our estimate was that our consolidated effective income tax rate for 2004 would be approximately 19%.
+Accordingly, we recorded \$805,000 of income tax expense which represented 19% of our consolidated pre-tax earnings for the first half of 2004.